— Researched and written by Dr. Sandip Roy.

 • When we are open to new possibilities, we find them.
 Be open and skeptical of everything. — Todd Kashdan

 Wanting to be someone else is a waste of the person you are.
 I’d rather be hated for who I am than loved for who I am not.— Kurt Cobain, Guitarist, Singer, Songwriter at the grunge-rock band Nirvana

 This is the world’s first collection of famous Positive Psychology Picture Quotes.
-We first published it in March 2015 after losing a lot of sweat and sleep to get into high spirits of positivity.
-While trying to create something that would make people happy, we ourselves had unbelievable satisfaction!
+First published in March 2015, after losing a lot of sweat and sleep, it went on to become something that would make people get into high spirits of positivity, and us into unbelievable satisfaction.

 We do feel and continue to feel humbled and grateful to everyone who came to this post and found it useful.

 Frankly, we were a little apprehensive about whether people would like it.
 But when we launched, we felt great satisfaction to see it loved and shared by millions of you.